Kristiyandz/BE-FT-NC-News-Public/README.md

 npm t
 ```
 Each test is written to check different endpoints of the API.
-We are testing our code because we want to find out if there are deffects in our code and fix them.
+We are testing our code because we want to find out if there are defects in our code and fix them.

 ## Seeding the databases

-To seed the developement databse, run this command:
+To seed the development database, run this command:
 ```
 npm run seed:dev
 ```
-To seed a production database on Mlab, do this:
+To seed the production database on Mlab, do this:
 * Create an [MLab](https://mlab.com/) account
 * Open the package.json file and in the "scripts" section add ***seed:prod***, edit the ***<db_url>*** and place your username and password from Mlab.